 4) Be wary of dog food advertisements in general

 The pet food industry is gigantic in the USA, the market is worth $24.6bn per year and a large segment of that market is dog food.
-There are literally thousands of brands to choose from, some good, some bad.
+There are thousands of brands to choose from, some good, some bad.

-Back in 2007, there were huge recalls across the USA for dog food as they were contaminated by melamine.
+In 2007, there were huge recalls across the USA for dog food as they were contaminated by melamine.

-You may also notice this in foods that are a by-product of kidneys, stomach, bone, intestines, and spleen, avoid these foods, they will do your dog no good as the protein in them metabolizes poorly.
+You may also notice this in foods that are a by-product of kidneys, stomach, bone, intestines, and spleen; avoid these foods.
+They will do your dog no good as the protein in them metabolizes poorly.

-It can be hard to know which foods to trust and buy.
+It’s hard to know which foods to trust and buy.

 Royal Canin German Shepherd Food for Adults – You can buy this from Amazon here.